 Grow Consumer Awareness of Our Products in the Retail Channel.
 We are an established category creator in the pet health and wellness and medication market.
 While we maintain strong relationships with the top distributors to the veterinary channel, we have strong penetration of the retail channel and high awareness among retailers.
-With our broad retail network that includes the top U.S. retailers, we are increasingly focused on providing these retailers with excellent value and on building consumer awareness and converting more pet owners to use products we distribute.
+With our broad retail network that includes the top U.S. retailers, we are increasingly focused on providing these retailers with excellent value and on building consumer awareness and converting more pet owners to use products we manufacture or distribute.
 As retailers continue to see the value our proprietary products bring to their bottom line and in helping them compete with other OTC channels, and as pet owners learn that our proprietary value-branded products offer the same active ingredients as leading brands at lower prices, we believe our share of the overall pet Rx and OTC medications and health and wellness products market will continue to grow.

 Increase Volume of Products with Existing Retailers.
 We conduct business with the majority of leading U.S. retailers with our core product offerings.
 We believe our net sales will continue to grow as we expand the number of products we have available for sale at each retailer.
-We also plan to creatively expand SKU placement within existing accounts through our inhouse merchandising capabilities.
+We also plan to creatively expand SKU placement within existing accounts through our in-house merchandising capabilities.
 Additionally, we believe we are positioned to expand our presence within leading retailers as a result of the growth of our Services segment.

 Provide Veterinarian Services in Conjunction with our Retail Partners.
-Through our Services segment, we participate in the veterinary services industry, which is expected to grow from \$28.5 billion in 2019 to \$36.8 billion in 2023 according to Packaged Facts, representing a CAGR of 5.3%.
-We provide a comprehensive suite of services at 3,400 community clinic locations and wellness centers hosted at retailers across 41 states, which includes diagnostic tests, vaccinations, prescription medications, microchipping and wellness checks.
-We believe we have the ability to expand those offerings within our existing retail footprint, which will provide an additional earnings stream, as well as drive pet parent traffic to our retail partners for the purchase of pet medication and health and wellness centers within retail partners in 2019 and we expect to open 1,000 wellness centers by 2023.
-We believe that our wellness centers will help us address the \$10.0 billion underserved veterinary market in 2019, consisting of \$7.4 billion of services according to L.E.K.
-Consulting and \$2.6 billion in related product revenue generated from such services based on management estimates.
+Through our Services segment, we participate in the veterinary services industry, which grew from \$28.5 billion in 2018 to \$31.0 billion in 2020, according to Packaged Facts.
+This growth equally reflects increased consumer focus on pet health and the veterinary industry's effective response to COVID-19 related challenges.
+We provide a comprehensive suite of services at 2,900 community clinic locations and wellness centers hosted at retailers across 41 states, which includes diagnostic tests, vaccinations, prescription medications, microchipping and wellness checks.
+We believe we have the ability to expand those offerings within our existing retail footprint, which will provide an additional earnings stream, as well as drive pet parent traffic to our retail partners for the purchase of pet medication and health and wellness products, thereby expanding the sales of our product offerings through our retail partners.
+In addition, we opened 27 wellness centers within retail partners in 2020 and we expect to open 1,000 wellness centers by 2024.
+We believe that our wellness centers will help us address the \$10.0 billion underserved veterinary market according to L.E.K.
+Consulting, consisting of an estimated \$7.4 billion of services and an estimated \$2.6 billion in related product revenue generated from such services based on management estimates.